Solihull Local Plan Review

 In addition, the government's plans for high speed rail have passed through Parliament and Royal Assent has now been granted for Phase One of the route.
 Contracts to deliver the scheme are being put in place and the route is expected to open by 2026.
 The first station outside of London is to be built in Solihull on land next to the M42 and opposite the NEC.
 The Interchange station will be constructed on land that it is currently within the Green Belt.

 To ensure that a proper planning framework is in place that addresses these issues, the Council is undertaking a Local Plan Review (LPR).
 The stages of the LPR are set out in the Council’s most recent Local Development Scheme.
 This page contains details of the latest stage the Council has reached, for previous stages please see the Local Plan Review archive page.

-Draft Local Plan Supplementary Consultation (January 2019)
+Draft Local Plan Supplementary Consultation (now closed)

-This consultation is seeking to:
+This consultation sought to: